OguzPastirmaci/oci-gpu-monitoring/README.md

 ## FAQ
-1. Are there any other GPU metrics available than GPU temperature, GPU utilization, and GPU memory utilization?
+1. Are there any other GPU metrics available besides GPU temperature, GPU utilization, and GPU memory utilization?

 The script uses `nvidia-smi` to get the metrics and then converts the data to OCI Monitoring compatible json.
 So any metric available in `nvidia-smi` can be published to OCI Monitoring service.